Image Tips

 - Fluorescent / neon colors.
 The 6-color e-ink palette is generous but not unlimited.
 Hot pink will render as a softer pink.
 Neon yellow becomes a gentler gold.
 Most photos don’t have these colors at all; the ones that do will look slightly more painterly.

-Heavily filtered or super-saturated edits aren’t a problem — they’ll just feel more natural on Wallie, like the same photo printed on fine paper.
+Heavily filtered or super-saturated edits aren’t a problem — they’ll just feel more natural on Wallie, like the same photo printed on paper.
 Many people end up preferring the calmer, more grown-up version.

 Wallie’s palette